 time, your first step is to report the illness using the "Illness

 Notification Form" that is available in SIS under Resources (the

 associate dean for undergraduate education.
 You must take this

 step before the assignment is due.
-Ask your dean to drop me an email
+Ask your dean to email Kathleen,

 suited to your circumstances.